 Image Source: Wikipedia

 Though also a tourist attraction, the majority of tourists are local Chinese or from Singapore, coming to admire the oriental architecture while offering altar prayers.

 It is situated on a hill that overlooks Brinchang so it comes with great views.
 The temple is free to enter, but be careful about being silent and taking off your shoes.

 The agrotechnology park is divided into six main areas: The English Garden, Herb Garden, Orchid Garden, Rose Garden, Research Center and Information Centre, where visitors can purchase souvenirs as well.

 The park is a 1 km walk from the town’s main section and is worth a visit.
 In the middle all the gardens there are plenty of lovely trees, fountains and a bridge to stroll across.

 The admission prices are RM5 for adults, as well as RM3 for kids.
-That > gives you day-round access to the park. > > In Cameron Highlands and thinking of where to stay?
-If you haven’t > managed to find an hotel, why not consider a homestay?
+That gives you day-round access to the park.

+In Cameron Highlands and thinking of where to stay?
+If you haven’t managed to find a place why not consider a homestay?